atlasphp/Atlas.Query/docs/binding.md

 WHERE bar = :_1_1_
 ```

+> **Note:**
+>
-(The first part of the auto-generated placeholder name will increment each time
+> The first part of the auto-generated placeholder name will increment each time
-a new query is created; the second part will increment for each inline value
+> a new query is created; the second part will increment for each inline value
-bound to that query.)
+> bound to that query.

 If `$bar_value` is `foo-bar`, calling `getBindValues()` will return: